cnrhakan/gercekMenu/README.md

 # Gerçek Menü

-**[Gerçek Menü](https://gercekmenu.com.tr)** — A social platform where users can share what they consumed at restaurants and cafes, including when, where, and how much they paid, along with photos and comments.
+**[Gerçek Menü](https://gercekmenu.com.tr)** — A social platform where users can share what they consumed at restaurants and cafes, including when, where, and how much they paid, along with photos and comments

-...

 Through this platform, users can: